3 Technology Place

 To ensure that the system is successfully implemented we:

-- identify consumer requirements
+- identify patient requirements

 - ensure our staff are aware of their responsibilities by providing training and professional development opportunities